wavefrontHQ/docs/pages/doc/alerts.md

 Follow these steps for a tour:
 1. Click the ellipsis icon to the left for a menu.
-1. Click the chart icon in the State column to examine the [Alert Viewer](#alert-viewer-tutorial) for the last firing of an alert.
+1. Click the chart icon in the State column to examine the [Alert Viewer](#alert-viewer-tutorial) for the current or last firing of an alert.
 1. View the alert condition and points.
 1. View details below the severity:
   - View the last affected series, including the affected sources and point tags.